foyt/fni/README.md

 ## Installation

-These instructions assume that system is being installed on Ubuntu Linux.
+These instructions assume that system is being installed on Ubuntu Zesty 17.04 Linux.

 ### Prerequisites